 - Password option for the Unblock feature

 Both Web Filter and Web Filter Lite provide network- and user-based reporting.
-Data from these apps is fed into Reports to show high level trends such as peak network usage hours as well as allowing administrators to drill down to the individual user level for activity monitoring.
+Data from these apps is fed into the NG Firewall’s reports to show high level trends such as peak network usage hours as well as allowing administrators to drill down to the individual user level for activity monitoring.